ORGTYTESPOO/react/README.md

 'mkdir myreact'
 'cd myreact'
 'npm install -g create-react-app'
-## Start a new React project
+## Start a New React Project
 'create-react-app myapp'
-This will make the project directory myapp and folders below it.
+This will make the project directory "myapp" and needed folders and files below it.
 To test template application type:
 'npm start'
 This will start browser and show tempplate start page with React logo.